plone/Installers-UnifiedInstaller/README.txt

   Overrides the automatic determination of whether and where to install the libjpeg JPEG library.

---readline=<auto|yes|no>
-  Optional.
-Installs a local readline library.
-Only necessary on platforms with odd libraries (like OS X Leopard).

 --without-ssl
   Optional.
 Allows the build to proceed without ssl dependency tests.